YourNiceCv

 The Silent Killers of Your Job Application

-You have the perfect experience, stellar references, and a beautifully designed CV.
-You spent hours tweaking the layout, choosing the perfect colour palette, and ensuring every bullet point highlights your achievements.
+You have the perfect experience, stellar references, and a beautifully designed resume.
+You spent hours tweaking the layout, choosing the perfect color palette, and ensuring every bullet point highlights your achievements.
 Yet, you receive an automated rejection email just 12 hours after applying.
 Why does this happen so often?

-The harsh reality of the modern UK job market is that your CV is rarely read by a human first.
-According to recent 2026 data from the Recruitment & Employment Confederation (REC), over 75% of large UK employers and 60% of SMEs now use an Applicant Tracking System (ATS) to filter candidates.
-If your CV isn't formatted specifically for these robotic gatekeepers, your application is dead on arrival.
+The harsh reality of the modern US job market is that your resume is rarely read by a human first.
+According to the 2026 Jobvite Recruiter Nation Report, 87% of large US employers and 65% of SMEs now use an Applicant Tracking System (ATS) to filter candidates.
+SHRM research shows the average corporate recruiter spends just 6 seconds on initial resume review—which means the ATS score often determines whether you even get those 6 seconds.

 You likely committed one of the cardinal sins of ATS formatting.
 In this comprehensive guide, we will break down the most common mistakes that confuse Applicant Tracking Systems, explain the technical reasons why they fail, and show you exactly how to fix them.

-— Sarah JenkinsHead of Talent Acquisition, TechCorp London
+— Sarah JenkinsHead of Talent Acquisition, TechCorp New York

 Mistake 1: Using Complex Layouts and Graphics

-Canva, Adobe InDesign, and Photoshop are incredible tools for graphic design, but they are terrible for creating CVs.
-While a highly visual, multi-column CV might look stunning to the human eye, it is a nightmare for an ATS.
+Canva, Adobe InDesign, and Photoshop are incredible tools for graphic design, but they are terrible for creating resumes.
+While a highly visual, multi-column resume might look stunning to the human eye, it is a nightmare for an ATS.

 The Technical Reality of Parsing